sunny7899/devops/intro.md

 3-Deployment automation-

-Jenkins-  Jenkins is one of the most popular DevOps tools that allow monitoring of the execution of repeated jobs.
-Apart from this, Jenkins lets us integrate the changes and access the results easily and quickly.

 4- System Performance management-

 App dynamic: Offers real-time performance monitoring to help the developer debug when an issue occurs.